Everything we know about the Idaho murders suspect

-More than six weeks after four University of Idaho students were brutally murdered, authorities have arrested a 25-year-old suspect
+More than six weeks after four University of Idaho students were brutally murdered, authorities have arrested 28-year-old Bryan Christopher Kohberger

-Authorities have arrested a suspect in the slayings of four University of Idaho students, according to reports.
+A criminology graduate has been arrested for the the slayings of four University of Idaho students, according to arrest records.

-A 25-year-old man was arrested in Scranton, Pennsylvania, on Friday morning, law enforcement sources told NBC News.
+Bryan Christopher Kohberger, 28, is being held for extradition in a criminal homicide investigation based on an active arrest warrant for first degree murder issued by the Moscow Police Department and Latah County Prosecutor’s Office, the Associated Press reported.

-He was arrested by the FBI in northeastern Pennsylvania, CNN reported, citing multiple federal law enforcement sources.
+The Washington State University student was arrested by an FBI SWAT team near the Pocono Mountains, northeastern Pennsylvania, CNN reported, citing multiple federal law enforcement sources.

 The arrest is first significant breakthrough in the murders of Madison Mogen and Kaylee Goncalves,both 21, and 20-year-olds Xana Kernodle and Ethan Chapin, in an off-campus student home in Moscow, Idaho, on 13 November.